mgiano02/CarCar/README.md

 The service microservice has three models including: Technician, Appointment, and AutomobileVO.

-The AutomobileVO model is a value object used to access the automobile model from the inventory microservice through a polling process.
+The **AutomobileVO** model is a value object used to access the automobile model from the inventory microservice through a polling process.
 When the automobile data is obtained, it can then be referenced for use in the service microservice.
-It has a vin and import_href field obtained from the inventory to use when showing information for appointments.
+* It has a vin and import_href field obtained from the inventory to use when showing information for appointments.

-The Technician model has a first_name, last_name, and an employee_id field.
+The **Technician** model has a first_name, last_name, and an employee_id field.
-The first_name and last_name are used for a technician's full name and the employee_id is used to reference a specific technician for the purpose of scheduling service appointments.
+* The first_name and last_name are used for a technician's full name and the employee_id is used to reference a specific technician for the purpose of scheduling service appointments.

-Technicians can then be created in the database using a POST request: (http://localhost:8080/api/technicians/).
+* Technicians can then be created in the database using a POST request: (http://localhost:8080/api/technicians/).
-They can also can also be listed out to display using a GET request: (http://localhost:8080/api/technicians/).
+* They can also can also be listed out to display using a GET request: (http://localhost:8080/api/technicians/).
 This is used for obtaining a list of all technicians currently in the database.
-Technicians can also be deleted from the database using a DELETE request: (http://localhost:8080/api/technicians/).
+* Technicians can also be deleted from the database using a DELETE request: (http://localhost:8080/api/technicians/).
 This will also remove them from lists mentioned in the previous GET request.

-The Appointment model has fields that include date_time, reason, status, vin, customer, and technician.
+The **Appointment** model has fields that include date_time, reason, status, vin, customer, and technician.
-The date_time field is used to schedule service appointments at specific times.
+* The date_time field is used to schedule service appointments at specific times.
 When displaying appointments on the frontend, this splits the data into date and time separately.
-The reason field is used to explain why a service appointment is needed for an automobile.
+* The reason field is used to explain why a service appointment is needed for an automobile.
 Examples might include an oil change, battery replacement, or general maintenance.
-The status describes if the appointment is pending (default after appointment creation), cancelled, or finished.
+* The status describes if the appointment is pending (default after appointment creation), cancelled, or finished.
-The automobiles vin is an implemented to determine which cars are schedule for service appointments.
+* The automobiles vin is an implemented to determine which cars are schedule for service appointments.
 Vins can be cross-referenced with the vins from automobiles sold from the dealership.
 On the frontend, this is used to mark customers as VIP.
-A customer field is used to match a customer name to an appointment.
+* A customer field is used to match a customer name to an appointment.
-A technician field is used to assign a technician from the database (using the Technician foreign key) to an appointment.
+* A technician field is used to assign a technician from the database (using the Technician foreign key) to an appointment.

-An appointment list can be obtained through GET request: (http://localhost:8080/api/appointments/).
+* An appointment list can be obtained through GET request: (http://localhost:8080/api/appointments/).
 This is used to list all all appointments and also show the service history.
-An appointment can be created by using a POST request: (http://localhost:8080/api/appointments/).
+* An appointment can be created by using a POST request: (http://localhost:8080/api/appointments/).
 This will add a new appointment for an automobile to be serviced.
-Appointments can be removed from the database with the DELETE request: (http://localhost:8080/api/appointments/).
+* Appointments can be removed from the database with the DELETE request: (http://localhost:8080/api/appointments/).
 This will remove the specified service appointment from the the list of appointments mentioned in the previous GET request.
-Appointments can be updated to change the status field in the model based on the PUT request used: (http://localhost:8080/api/appointments/1/cancel) and (http://localhost:8080/api/appointments/1/finish).
+* Appointments can be updated to change the status field in the model based on the PUT request used: (http://localhost:8080/api/appointments/1/cancel) and (http://localhost:8080/api/appointments/1/finish).
 These requests will update the status to cancel or finish respectively.

 ## Sales microservice

 * In the Sales microservice exist 4 Models: Salesperson, Customer, Sale and AutomobileVO (You can see it in the Project Diagram)
-* The value object "AutomobileVO" is getting its data, with the help of a poller, from the inventory microservice data.
+* The **AutomobileVO** model represents a value object and is getting its data, with the help of a poller, from the inventory microservice data.
 It gets updated every 60 seconds and has the field "vin".
-* Salesperson has the fields: "first_name", "last_name" and "employee_id"
+* **Salesperson** has the fields: "first_name", "last_name" and "employee_id"
-* Customer has the fields "first_name", "last_name", "address" and "phone_number"
+* **Customer** has the fields "first_name", "last_name", "address" and "phone_number"
-* Sale has three Foreign keys, it references salesperson, customer and AutomobileVO. it has another field "price".
+* **Sale** has three Foreign keys, it references salesperson, customer and AutomobileVO. it has another field "price".

 ## How to Run this Project